Skip to main content

 Householder Pre-Application Advice

-We are unable to offer refunds on our pre-application service once we have validated your request.
+We cannot give refunds on our pre-application service once we have validated your request.

-This page contains details on how to apply, what levels of service we can offer and how much it will cost.
+This page has details on how to apply, what levels of service we can offer and how much it will cost.

 How to apply

 You can only apply by using our online form.
-You will be required to submit a location plan, details of your proposal together with an appropriate fee.
-Please note that only one scheme for each application can be submitted.
+You will need to submit a location plan, details of your proposal together with the fee.
+Please note that only one option for each application can be submitted.
 Only the documents you submit with the form will be considered in providing the response.

 We can provide different levels of advice depending on how much detail and support you want.